milovanderlinden/blackarch-site/_posts/2015-03-30-iso-and-installer.md

 ---
 layout: post
-title: New ISOs and BlackArch Linux installer...
+title: New ISOs and installer
 ---

-Today we released new BlackArch Linux ISOs.
+Today we released new BlackArch ISOs.
 The new ISOs include over 1200 tools for i686 and x86_64 and over 1000 tools for armv6h and armv7h.

 Here's a short ChangeLog: